Frequently asked questions about doctoral studies (FAQ)

 The dissertation usually ranges from 120 to 150 standard pages (excluding appendices, but including cover pages, tables, references, etc.) and is duplex printed.
 Recommended margins 2.5 cm.
 1.15 spacing is recommended using a 12 pt with proportional serif font.
 The font of the headings of paragraphs and chapters is to be reasonably larger.

 A set of at least 3 related scientific articles on a given topic already published or accepted into print in peer-reviewed journals registered in the Social Science Citation Index or SCOPUS can be recognized as a dissertation, providing the student provides it with a comprehensive introduction and unifying commentary (approx. 30-40 pages).
 The student must be the only author of at least one of these articles.
 The sum of authorship shares must be at least 3.
+(The student’s supervisor does not count towards the author’s shares; for example, it would still be a single author article if the student publishes the article together with his / her supervisor.)
 If some articles have not yet been published, but have already been accepted for printing, the doctoral candidate must provide a proof of acceptance for such articles before submitting the dissertation for defence.

 87. What percentage counts as plagiarism?